Postal food drive postponed amid mounting demand for food assistance

 John Paige, a retired mailman who serves as coordinator of the Pocatello food drive, said the U.S. Postal Service's headquarters in Washington, D.C., recently sent word that the event will be postponed because of the pandemic.

 Residents who support the food drive leave nonperishable food and canned goods by their mailboxes for carriers to pick up.
-Paige said there's been some discussion of hosting an event anyway and requesting checks for the food bank.
+Paige said there's been some discussion among postal workers of hosting an event anyway and requesting checks for the food bank.

 "When we take it over to the food bank, we have groups of people who unload the trucks and load the food.
 Of course, they don't want us to be around people anymore," Paige said.